 Explore Telkom Group’s Journey Toward Sustainability.

-Telkom Group is committed to growing responsibly—by creating shared value and driving sustainable change.
-Through our ESG approach, we’re building a responsible digital ecosystem, fostering innovation, and creating long-term impact for Indonesia.
+Telkom Group is committed to growing responsibly and creating lasting value.
+Through our ESG work, we’re building a responsible digital ecosystem, supporting innovation, and creating long-term benefits for Indonesia.

 Driving climate action and managing resources responsibly to build a greener Indonesia.